 Horticulture therapy is helpful in achieving many kinds of goals including improved mood, general wellness, stroke recovery, physical rehabilitation and job training.
 It is used with people of all ages and abilities.
 Horticulture therapy can be used in a wide variety of settings including nursing homes, hospice, prisons, dementia units, schools, sheltered workshops and clinics.

-Areas of Academic Interest: Plant biology, including pollination, plant responses to the environment, and best practices for propagating plants; medicinal and cultural use of plants (ethnobotany); using plants to remove toxicants from the environment (phytoremediation); the neurobiology of learning and its application in the classroom; and horticultural therapy.
+Teaching and Research Interests: Plant biology, including pollination, plant responses to the environment, and best practices for propagating plants; medicinal and cultural use of plants; using plants to remove toxicants from the environment; the neurobiology of learning and its application in the classroom; and horticultural therapy.

 "Using a horticultural therapy approach has the potential to improve outcomes.
-When the focus of the client becomes the plant and not the skill they're trying to develop, the skill can develop naturally."
+When the focus of the client becomes the plant and not the skill they are trying to develop, the skill can develop naturally."

 Nazareth’s College of Arts and Sciences and School of Health and Human Services partner to use a horticultural therapy approach to help aphasia patients regain language skills.